pablodecm/phd_thesis/src/102_chapter_2.md

-The muon system is the most external sub-detector of CMS and it is based on gaseous tracking detector technologies, given the large volumes covered.
+The muon system is the most external sub-detector of CMS and it is based on gaseous tracking detector technologies, given the enormous volumes covered.
 The principle of action of gaseous detectors is rather simple: charged particles passing through the gas ionise gas molecules in their path, which start moving due to a high electric field between conducing wires, producing an electrical signal that can be read out.
-The time dependence of the signal on the different readout wires can be used to infer the particle trajectory with high precision, and in some cases built-in signal amplification can be achieved due to secondary ionisation by
+The time dependence of the signal on the different readout wires is used to infer the particle trajectory with high precision, and in some cases built-in signal amplification can be achieved due to secondary ionisation by